 - Beat the egg whites until very fluffy and firm.

-- In a separate medium bowl, mix the baking powder into the almond flour.
+- In a separate medium bowl, mix the baking powder and garlic powder into the almond flour.

 - Cut in COLD butter and salt (if the butter isn’t chilled, the biscuits won't be flakey).
 Gently fold in the dry mixture into the egg whites.